 Naoussa Paros is included in this Cyclades hopping Greece itinerary

 *This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

-This guide about Naoussa on the island of Paros Greece gives you all the information you need to enjoy your next trip to Greece, including how to get to Naoussa Paros, where to stay in Naousa, things to do in Naoussa and where to eat.
+This guide about Naoussa on the island of Paros Greece gives you all the information you need to enjoy your next trip to Greece, including how to get to Naoussa Paros, where to stay in Naousa, the top Paros boutique hotels in Naoussa, things to do in Naoussa and where to eat.

 Interesting Fact: Naoussa Paros was once the home of notorious pirate Barbarossa.

 Cheers to your next European summer in Greece!

 Paros Quick Guide

 Planning a last-minute trip to Paros Island?
 Here are the best resources for Paros Greece, plus top Paros tours and the best places to stay in Naoussa.